Careers in Astrobotany

 NASA Kennedy Space Center

 Dr. Raymond Wheeler and Dr. Gioia Massa are seasoned research botanists who are focused on astrobotany in their roles at NASA Kennedy Space Center.
-Please check out the NASA KSC Pathways Home page for more information about opportunities with NASA.
+Check out the NASA KSC Pathways Home page for more information about opportunities with NASA KSC.

 The Gilroy Lab is a research lab in the botany department at the University of Wisconsin-Madison and is funded by NASA.
 The Gilroy Lab is run by Dr. Simon Gilroy and the research focus is on plant gravitropism and signaling.